CodeTwo Terms and Privacy

 - CodeTwo has implemented the Information Security Management System certified against international standards ISO/IEC 27001 and ISO/IEC 27018.
 To confirm the compliance with ISO/IEC 27001 and ISO/IEC 27018, we conduct the audit once a year, and every third year we undergo the re-certification process.
 Audits are conducted by the external and independent certifying entities.
 We will resolve any audit findings immediately in a way that is satisfactory for the certifying agencies in order to stay compliant with ISO/IEC 27001 and ISO/IEC 27018.

 - On your demand, we will provide you with proof that CodeTwo holds the ISO/IEC 27001 or ISO/IEC 27018 certificates.
 If you need any additional information, we will share with you the results from the recent ISO/IEC 27001 or ISO/IEC 27018 audits carried out in CodeTwo to help you verify how we fulfill our obligations regarding the information security arising from this DPA.
 The report will be restricted by the distribution and confidentiality limitations imposed by the certifying entity.
 You might be asked to sign an additional Non-Disclosure Agreement before we share the report with you.

 10. Control and audits

 - You should inform us without undue delay of any control or audit performed by competent supervisory authorities if it relates to Customer Data.

 - We will inform you immediately of any inspections and measures conducted by the supervisory authorities if they relate to the Services or Customer Data.

-11. Jurisdiction specific data protection clauses
+11. Jurisdiction and feature specific data protection clauses

 - If you are subject to any data protection laws of jurisdictions listed in Appendix 2, then the terms of Appendix 2 supplement the clauses of sections 1 – 10 of this DPA.